-Although speaker history does not reveal any excursions into more significant bass drivers than 20 inches in diameter (pardon the pun), the 18-inch subwoofer is the “big dog” and has been sound reinforcement for decades.
+Although speaker history does not reveal any excursions into more significant bass drivers than 20 inches in diameter (pardon the pun), the QSC KS118 review is the “big dog” and has been sound reinforcement for decades.

-The KS118 transforms into a club/concert outfit and adds excitement to higher volumes.
+The KS118 transforms into a club/concert outfit, adding excitement to higher volumes.

 The 18-inch driver is wrapped in enclosures of all sizes and shapes.
 It has proved to be the perfect combination of cost, size, and extended low-frequency response.
 A staple of mobile and compact sound systems is the single 18-inch subwoofer, such as QSC’s active KS118.